 Psalm 139:13-16 “For you formed my inward parts; you knitted me together in my mother’s womb.
 I praise you, for I am fearfully and wonderfully made.
 Wonderful are your works; my soul knows it very well.
 My frame was not hidden from you, when I was being made in secret, intricately woven in the depths of the earth.
 Your eyes saw my unformed substance; in your book were written, every one of them, the days that were formed for me, when as yet there was none of them.

 If you don’t like me or assume something about me…that is fine.
 If you want to know something, ask.
-For the love of all that is good…never look at a person a make a snap judgement call.
+For the love of all that is good…never look at a person and make a snap judgment call.
 Get to know them.
 Put your feet under their table and see how they operate.
 Learn their story.
 Be mindful of your speech.

 I will not hide my light.
-I will stand out.
-I will be noticed.
-I will be myself.
-I will encourage, feed and love you.
+Also, I will stand out and I will be noticed.
+I will be myself and I will encourage, feed and love you.
 Regardless if you like it or not.
 Salt and Light, people….salt and light.
 My hot pink light will shine up on that hill until the return of Christ.
 Enjoy it, embrace it, or walk away….your choice.